How to Help a Student in Distress

 - Provide the student with the Counseling Services contact information:

-- Though we are unable to allow anyone other than the student to make an appointment at Counseling Services, we advise you to encourage the student to make an appointment and/or allow the student to call Counseling Services from your office or residence hall.
+- Though we are unable to allow anyone other than the student to make their appointment, we do advise you to encourage the student to make an appointment and/or allow the student to call Counseling Services from your office or residence hall.

 - It may be helpful for you to accompany the student to Counseling Services and/or wait while they meet with a counselor.

-- AFTER OFFICE HOURS CRISIS or EMERGENCY: Call University Police at 8155.
-When warranted, university police will contact the counselor on duty.
+- AFTER OFFICE HOURS CRISIS or EMERGENCY: Call Campus Police at 8155.
+When warranted, Campus Police will contact the counselor on duty.